 Skip to content

-The theme for World Menopause Day 2023 is Cardiovascular Disease.
+The theme for World Menopause Day 2024 is Menopause Hormone Therapy.

 IMS White Paper